 TVP stands for textured vegetable protein.
 It’s also known as textured soy protein, soy curls, soy meat, or soya chunks.
-It’s a defatted soy flour product, and is a by-product of extracting soybean oil.
+It’s a defatted soy flour, and is a by-product of extracting soybean oil.

-TVP is often used as a meat substitute & when rehydrated it has a similar texture to ground meat.
+TVP is often used as a meat substitute & when rehydrated it has a texture most similar to ground beef.